 Legacy FF stakeholders collectively own a significant amount of the outstanding Common Stock.
 Legacy FF stakeholders include FF Top, which owns 64,000,588 shares of Class A Common Stock (on an as-converted basis), Season Smart Limited, which owns 66,494,117 shares of Class A Common Stock, and Founding Future Creditors Trust, which owns 19,901,731 shares of Class A Common Stock, representing 15.2%, 15.8% and 4.7%, respectively, of FFIE's outstanding Common Stock as of October 20, 2022 (including, for this purpose, 64,000,588 shares of Class A Common Stock issuable upon conversion of 64,000,588 shares of Class B Common Stock held by FF Top, all as issued and outstanding shares as of October 20, 2022).
 In addition, FF Top has entered into voting agreements with certain FFIE stockholders pursuant to which FF Top will vote as a proxy of all of the Class A Common Stock owned by such FFIE stockholders subject to certain limitations.
 As a result, FF Top exercises voting power over 27.7% of FFIE's outstanding Common Stock as of October 20, 2022 (based on same assumptions as above).
 Under the Shareholder Agreement, FF Top is also entitled to nominate a number of directors based on its voting power with respect to FFIE's outstanding Common Stock, currently entitling FF Top to nominate four out of ten directors to the Board of FFIE.
-In addition, on September 23, 2022, FFIE, FF Global and FF Top entered into a governance settlement with FF Top, the largest holder of FFIE Common Stock, including with respect to the composition of the Board.
-See "Management - Governance Agreement with FF Top and FF Global" more for information.
+In addition, on September 23, 2022, FFIE, FF Global and FF Top entered into a governance settlement with FF Top and FF Global' more for information.